• Skip to primary navigation

 • 75 g pata (butter, cut in to cubes)

-• 1 teaspoon (5 g) tote (salt, try using a good quality sea salt for the best flavour)
+• 1 teaspoon (5 g) tote (salt, try using a good quality sea salt for the best flavour).
+If you are using iodised table salt, half the amount.

 • 2 teaspoon (10 ml) wanira (vanilla, optional)